magicleap/developer-portal-docs/docs/guides/unity/spaces/spaces-api-overview.md

 - `MLResult.UnspecifiedFailure` Operation failed for unknown reason.
 - `MLSpaceResult.IncompatibleSpace` Operation failed due an incompatible Space.
 - `MLSpaceResult.SpaceAlreadyExists` Operation failed because Space being imported already exists

+### Permissions

+In order to utilize the `ImportSpace` function, your application must first request and be granted the `com.magicleap.permission.SPACE_IMPORT_EXPORT` permission at runtime.
+Without this permission, the function call will fail.

 ### Import Spaces Example